 Instructions

-- While your pork rests, reduce marinade with remaining pineapple juice.
+- While your chicken rests, reduce the marinade with the remaining pineapple juice.
 The sauce will appear split at first.
-Do not dismay.
 Continue cooking until at least syrupy, or preferably jammy.

 Notes

-- Gluten-Free - Forget making sliders!
-Make these delicious grilled Hawaiian pork chops and pineapple rings and serve them over rice with a big sprinkling of sliced green onions.
+- Gluten-Free - Serve chopped BBQ chicken and pineapple over steamed long-grain rice with a big sprinkling of sliced green onions.
 Make sure to swap in a GF soy sauce option like tamari or coconut aminos to keep the marinade celiac friendly.
+(Or, swap in GF Hawaiian rolls.)

 - Extra Spicy - Add extra ghost pepper (or red pepper flakes/cayenne/etc) plus a generous squirt of sriracha to the teriyaki marinade.
-You can also add grilled sliced jalapeños for extra kick.
+You can also add grilled sliced jalapeños or pickled jalapeños for extra kick.

 - Soy-Free - Swap out the soy sauce for coconut aminos or Bragg's liquid aminos.